George III: Government

-Signs of illness

 Pitt's appointment was a great victory for George.
-It proved that the king could appoint prime ministers on the basis of his own interpretation of the public mood without having to follow the choice of the current majority in the House of Commons.
+It proved that the King could appoint prime ministers on the basis of his own interpretation of the public mood without having to follow the choice of the current majority in the House of Commons.
 Throughout Pitt's ministry, George supported many of Pitt's political aims and created new peers at an unprecedented rate to increase the number of Pitt's supporters in the House of Lords.
 During and after Pitt's ministry, George was extremely popular in Britain.
 The British people admired him for his piety and for remaining faithful to his wife.
 He was fond of his children and was devastated at the death of two of his sons in infancy, in 1782 and 1783 respectively.
 Nevertheless, he set his children a strict regimen.
 They were expected to attend rigorous lessons from seven in the morning and to lead lives of religious observance and virtue.
 When his children strayed from George's principles of righteousness, as his sons did as young adults, he was dismayed and disappointed.

+Illness

 By this time, George's health was deteriorating.
-He had a mental illness characterised by acute mania, which was possibly a symptom of the genetic disease porphyria, although this has been questioned: the original authors of the theory, Ida Macalpine and her son Richard Hunter, were "highly selective" in choosing evidence to support their claim.
-The most likely diagnosis, using more recent techniques, is bipolar disorder.
-However, a study of samples of the King's hair published in 2005 revealed high levels of arsenic, a cause of metabolic blood disorders and thus a possible trigger for porphyria.
+He had a mental illness characterised by acute mania.
+Until the mid-20th century, the King's illness was generally considered to be psychological.
+In 1966, a study by Ida Macalpine and Richard Hunter suggested that the illness was physiological, caused by the blood disease porphyria.
+Although meeting with some contemporary opposition, the view subsequently gained widespread scholarly acceptance.
+A study of samples of George's hair published in 2005 revealed high levels of arsenic, a cause of metabolic blood disorders and thus a possible trigger for porphyria.
 The source of the arsenic is not known, but it could have been a component of medicines or cosmetics.
+The theory was also established in the public mind through influential dramatisations, such as Alan Bennett's play The Madness of George III, and in Nicholas Hytner's subsequent film.
+From 2010, this view has been increasingly challenged, and Macalpine and Hunter's study criticised.
+Recent scholarship discounts the porphyria theory and contends that George's illness was psychiatric, most probably bipolar disorder.